ver228/tierpsy-tracker/docs/INSTALLATION.md

 On OSX the first time `tierpsy_gui` is intialized it will create a file in the Desktop called tierpsy_gui.command.
 By double-cliking on this file tierpsy can be started without having to open a terminal.

 #### Troubleshooting
 - When installing from `conda`, you may get an error while the package `conda-forge::cloudpickle...` is installed, stating that `python3.6` couldn't be found.
-In this case, make sure to first install python 3.6, and then tierpsy, by executing:
+In this case, updating `conda` has been known to solve the issue.
+Alternatively, make sure to first install python 3.6, and then tierpsy, by executing:
 ```bash
 conda install -c conda-forge python=3.6
 conda install -c conda-forge tierpsy